haozhaoyun/medford/README.md

 3. Clear subject-predicate-object structure: Represent triples (subject-predicate-object) clearly in the RDF/XML.
 Use appropriate XML elements and attributes to express this structure.
 4. Reusability: Reuse existing vocabularies (e.g., Dublin Core, BIBO, VCARD) when appropriate instead of reinventing terms.
 This enhances interoperability and consistency.
 5. Avoid deep nesting: Keep the RDF/XML structure simple and avoid excessive nesting of elements.
-6. Avoid using the about or id attributes in RDF descriptions as they are not part of the official RDF specification.
-In the global scope, using these attributes can lead to issues as we lack the actual global URL for the about.
-Conversely, within the local scope, our MEDFORD operates on different bases.
-Using a local ID can hinder interoperability with other RDF datasets and make it confusing for users.
-It is preferable to adhere to the standard RDF triple structure, which ensures consistency and clarity in RDF data modeling.
+6. Avoid using the “about” or “id” attributes in RDF descriptions due to the local scope of RDF generation and the lack of global identifiers for “about”.
+Using a local ID is not much better; it can hinder interoperability with other RDF dataset.
+It is preferable to adhere to the standard RDF triple structure, which ensures consistency and clarity in RDF data modeling, omitting fields that can cause confusion due to the lack of a global space of “about” fields.

+This is controversial.
+If we were to conform to the true “about” standard, we would have to maintain a stateful database that remembers every label we have ever used in an “about”, and avoid using anything twice.
+The fact that this is stateful means that we would need to generate the rdf on a website rather than in an application, where the website would track the global ids.

+This is much more “expensive” than writing an app.
+The basic question is whether the expense is worth the trouble.
+In our case, it doesn’t seem to be.

+Meanwhile, external opinions are also split on whether an ID should be tracked even though it is a local key that is not universal.
+Some say it’s useful, others say it’s a waste of space.
+We have erred on the side of not including IDs, which are not considered useful by a subset of the RDF community.

 Theory of Operation
 ------------------